Joe Burrow: 2019

 In the 2020 National Championship Game against Clemson, Burrow threw for 463 yards with six total touchdowns, five of which were passing, which led LSU to a 42–25 victory and him being named the game's offensive MVP.
 He finished his 2019 season with 60 passing touchdowns, which broke the single-season FBS record previously set by Colt Brennan's 58 in 2006.
-Burrow also set a FBS single-season record with 65 total touchdowns (which would be tied by Zappe in 2021).
+Burrow also set a FBS single-season record with 65 total touchdowns (tied by Bailey Zappe in 2021).
 His 5,671 passing yards is now tied (with Case Keenum in 2009) for fourth-most in an FBS season.
 His passer rating of 202 for the season was a record at the time.
 Several sportswriters deemed the season to be the greatest ever by a college quarterback.